infiniteflight/infiniteflight-docs/developer-reference/live-api/aircraft.md

 ---
 id: aircraft
 title: Get Aircraft
-meta: Overview of the Aircraft endpoint of the Infinite Flight Live API
+meta: Overview of the aircraft endpoint of the Infinite Flight Live API
-order: 19
+order: 20
 ---

 # Get Aircraft